 In front crawl the leg action comes from the hips and uses the whole leg.
 Focus on achieving a regular alternating action.
 It is best if your knees are very slightly bent, with toes pointed but not over-tensed as you kick – and your ankles should be relaxed.
 If you can achieve this, it will support a nice, smooth stroke through the water.

 Whatever you call it, Freestyle or Front Crawl, it is a naturally graceful and relaxed stroke.
 You don’t need to fight the water to get a work out and if you can learn to relax, you may just find that you can achieve a faster, more efficient stroke too.

 Enjoy swimming at your local David Lloyd Club

 Ready to improve your swimming stroke?
 At David Lloyd Clubs we have indoor and outdoor swimming pools, plus expert coaches who will be able to help you improve.
+Discover more about swimming at David Lloyd Clubs here.
 To find your local club and enquire about joining, find your local club here.